How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 Square Tap to Pay (Android and iPhone)

-Best known for its square-shaped card reader, Square Tap to Pay was launched last year as a supplement to the company’s already-broad range of free payment methods.
+Best known for its square-shaped card reader, Square Tap to Pay was launched in the last few years as a supplement to the company’s already-broad range of free payment methods.

 The tap-on-phone option works in the Square Point of Sale app on most NFC-enabled Android phones with Android 9 or later installed and iPhone XS and newer models.
 Registered companies, charities and sole traders alike can sign up online for an account in a few minutes.

 Each transaction costs 1.75% for any type of card or contactless mobile wallet.
-It takes about 1-2 working days for funds to settle in your bank account.
+It takes about 1-2 working days for funds to settle free, or you can receive funds in minutes in your bank account with the Instant Transfers setting for an extra fee of 1%.

 SumUp Tap to Pay (Android and iPhone)